Looking for a Sugru mouldable glue review? Have a read of my experience and how we saved £240 fixing things with Sugru.

 - The question of the environment relating to most manufactured items is very complex.
 As such, we try to do our best as a company to find the most sustainable ways of doing what we do as regards raw materials, waste, recycling, and energy.

-- We work hard to encourage a culture of repair and maintenance, and a pragmatic attitude to problem solving.
+- We work hard to encourage a culture of repair and maintenance and a pragmatic attitude to problem-solving.
 We hope this will help in some way towards making our culture more sustainable.

 My Final Thoughts on Sugru Mouldable Glue

 So, Sugru Mouldable Glue is not the greenest product in the world.
-However, I personally feel from a making do and mend perspective it’s a really handy product to have to hand.
+However, I personally feel from a making do and mend perspective that it’s a really handy product to have to hand.
 I think that anything that makes it easy for us to repair complex items without having to buy new ones should always be encouraged.
 This is just as well because I’m going to make sure I always have some Sugru to hand!